krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-09-async-manual.md

 ![alt text](/assets/async-demos/filtering-2.png "flames")

-We can check this way few more requests, and we can figure our that:
+We can check this way few more requests, and we can figure out that:

 - In every slow request we executed ```matrixMultiplySlow()```
 - In every fast request we executed ```matrixMultiplyFaster()```

 That technique is great to fight with the tail of the latency.
-We can focus our work on longest operations.
+We can focus our work on the longest operations.
 That may lead us to some nice fixes.

 ### Real life example - DNS
 {: #single-req-dns }

-The point of previous example was to show you why aggregated results can be useless for tracing a single request.
-Now I want to show you very common issue that I diagnosed few times already.
+The point of the previous example was to show you why aggregated results can be useless for tracing a single request.
+Now I want to show you a  very common issue that I have diagnosed a few times already.

 Spring Boot has an addition called Actuator.
-It is commonly used in enterprise world.
-One of the feature of Actuator is health check endpoint.
-Under URI ```/actuator/healh``` you can get JSON with information about health of your application.
+It is commonly used in the enterprise world.
+One of the features of Actuator is the health check endpoint.
+Under URI ```/actuator/healh``` you can get JSON with information about the health of your application.
 That endpoint is sometimes used as a load balancer probe.
 Let's consider a multi node cluster of our example application with load balancer in front of the cluster which:

 - probes actuator if application is alive, expecting ```"status" : "UP"``` in the response JSON
 - timeouts the probe after **1 second**

-Now I will do one hack in my local configuration to make this example works.
-It will be explained in the end of this example.
+Now I will do one hack in my local configuration to make this example work.
+It will be explained at the end of this example.

 Let's find out what our IP is: